 Kinalyzer is a software suite developed to reconstruct sibling groups using genotypes from codominant markers such as microsatellites.
 Currently there are two algorithms available to reconstruct full-sibling groups for cases where parental genotypes are not available.
 Kinalyzer uses combinatorial optimization based on Mendelian inheritance rules to find the fewest number of sibling groups that contain all the individuals in the sample (‘2-allele set cover’).

 T.Y.
 Berger-Wolf, S.I.
 Sheikh, B. DasGupta, M.V.
 Ashley, I.C.
 Caballero, W. Chaovalitwongse, S.L.
-Putrevu, "Reconstructing Sibling Relationships in Wild Populations", Bioinformatics (2007), 23(13)
+Putrevu, "Reconstructing Sibling Relationships in Wild Populations", Bioinformatics, 23(13), 49-56, 2007

 S.I.
 Sheikh, T.Y.
-Berger-Wolf, Mary V. Ashley, Isabel C. Caballero, Wanpracha Chaovalitwongse and B. DasGupta "Error-Tolerant Sibship Reconstruction for Wild Populations" accepted for the 7th Annual International Conference on Computational Systems Biology (CSB 2008)
+Berger-Wolf, M.V.
+Ashley, I.C.
+Caballero, W. Chaovalitwongse and B. DasGupta "Error-Tolerant Sibship Reconstruction for Wild Populations", International Conference on Computational Systems Biology, 7, 273-284, 2008